khanhduyunperfekt-68/Supply-Chain-and-Logistic-Analysis/README.md

 ![Boxplot Overview](./screenshots/box_plot.png)

 * Insight

-Inventory (BeginOnHand) and Sales distributions are highly right-skewed, with extreme outliers dominating total volume.
-Median values remain low while maximum values are disproportionately large.
+Inventory and sales distributions are extremely right-skewed, indicating that a small fraction of SKUs drives a disproportionate share of volume.

+* Evidence

+- BeginOnHand
+Median: 9 units
+Mean: 30 units
+Max: 467,200 units
+Skewness: 173.2

+- Sales
+Median: $71.97
+Mean: $218.8
+Max: $20,410
+Skewness: 12.29

 * So what

-Average-based planning does not reflect typical operational behavior and increases the risk of systematic overstocking across the portfolio.
+Using averages to plan inventory will systematically overestimate required stock for most SKUs while failing to control risk for high-impact items.

 * Action

-Segment SKUs based on distribution percentiles rather than mean values

-Apply risk-tier inventory thresholds (e.g. P75 / P90) for high-impact items
+- Classify SKUs into long-tail vs high-impact groups using percentiles

+- Define inventory targets using P75 / P90 thresholds, not mean

+- Apply tighter monitoring to the top 5–10% SKUs contributing the majority of stock and sales

 ## 2. Purchase–Sales Relationship